louispan/parameterized/README.md

 * 0.1.0.0
   - Initial version with parameterized Semigroup, Monoid, Applicative, Alternative, Monad
   - Added instances for OverlappingWhichReader, DistinctWhichReader, ManyReader, ManyState, and ChangingState

+* 0.2.0.0
+  - Renamed Pempty to PEmpty.
+  - Added injective functional dependencies to PEmpty, and PEmpty.